oluoluoxenfree/oluoluoxenfree.github.io/_posts/2017-04-08-second-week-of-april-learning.md

 __Last Week__:

-Didn't get around to either of my goals from last week given aforementioned laptop probelms.
+Didn't get around to either of my goals from last week given aforementioned laptop problems.

 __This Week__: